-Niikawa is also fan, especially when sipping this sake warm.
+Niikawa is also a fan, especially when sipping this sake warm.
 “Along with berry and peach notes, it has a full, ricey body, so it’s great when heated.
 Its acidity gets rounder and gentler, and it feels so comfortable, like slipping into a hot bath.”

 Best Hot: Ama No To Tokubetsu Junmai "Heaven's Door"

-From a microbrewery in Akita, Japan, this popular tokubetsu junmai sake, meaning “special pure” sake is made with rice polished to 60 percent.
+From a microbrewery in Akita, Japan, this popular tokubetsu junmai sake, meaning “special pure” sake, is made with rice polished to 60 percent.
 “It’s a little lighter than regular junmai,” says Niikawa.
 But its richness works well when heated.
 She suggests hanging onto the bottle awhile to allow it to age, bringing out its mushroomy character.
 “Warm with cheese, it’s great,” she says.

 Best Cold: Masumi Yumedono Daiginjo "Mansion of Dreams"

 If you’re drinking it chilled or on the rocks, look for a sake that has no trace of umami and a very low acidity, says Samuels.
 You want it fruit-forward, refreshing, and clean.
-On the higher end for sakes, Masumi Yumedono, meaning “Mansion of Dreams,” is a “very juicy and bright” daiginjo, she says.
+On the higher end for sakes, Masumi Yumedono, meaning “Mansion of Dreams,” is a very juicy and bright daiginjo, she says.

-Best Value: Sho Chiku Bai Junmai
+Best Domestic: Sho Chiku Bai Junmai

-Made in Berkeley, California by a company whose headquarters are in Japan, this junmai is sold in magnum-sized bottles.
+Made in Berkeley, California, by a company whose headquarters are in Japan, this junmai is sold in magnum-sized bottles.
 Though it’s the type of sake you might find turned upside down in a warm sake dispenser at a sushi restaurant, Niikawa thinks it’s excellent.
 “When I moved to the United States 16 years ago, I wasn’t a big fan,” says Niikaway, “but to be honest, over the past five or six years, its quality has gotten way, way better, and now it’s great.”

 Best Organic: Kikusui Junmai Ginjo